 It is claimed to be able to withstand earthquakes.
-Photo: cnwest via Sina English A 3D-printed house has been built in just three hours in one of China's capital cities.
+Photo: cnwest via Sina English.
 This excellent shipping container home was built for less than $27,000.
 Inside the converted shipping container.

 Photo: Japhet Alvarez One man has really thought outside the box, by turning his home into one.
 This excellent shipping container home was built for less than $27,000.
 Smarthouse_amh_brochure.
 Construction systems.
 The combinations of materials used to build the main elements of our homes — roof, walls and floor — are referred to as construction systems.

 They are many and varied, and each has advantages and disadvantages depending on climate, distance from source of supply, budget, maintenance requirements and desired style or appearance.
 The environmental performance of a construction system is determined by life cycle or ‘cradle to grave’ analysis of the impact of the individual materials used in it.
 Preliminary decisions about construction systems are often made during the early design stages of a project whereas analysis of their environmental performance often occurs later during the detailed specification stage (see Before you begin).
 Making decisions in this order can limit the range of achievable and cost effective environmental outcomes.
 Similar materials can have vastly different environmental impacts depending on where and how they are sourced.
 15 fabulous prefabricated homes.
 1. Harmony space by Kenjo Harmony by KENJO System AB, in Sweden, is built entirely from Swedish spruce, a local and renewable resource.